capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 - method table: Brian agreed to test the performance of the language (both memory and speed) with a high number of methods defined, to either put to rest or confirm old rumors
 - PR backlog: Julian agreed to move a number of his inactive PRs to the PR backlog (https://github.com/supercollider/supercollider/projects/7).

 Thanks to all who attended!
-The next meeting will be at 16.00 UTC on 2017-06-17.

 2017-06-03
 ==========